oramirezperera/Basic_Python_Platzi/README.md

 ## Palindrome

-Using the entry points, functions, conditionals and slices.
-Checks out if a message or a word are a palindrome.
+Using the entry points, functions, conditionals, and slices.
+Checks out if a message or a word is a palindrome.

+## Is_prime

+Using the things before and the continue, break statements, I created two programs where you input a number and they return if the number is prime or not.